reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 }
 ```

 These consumer implementations are sufficient enough to achieve asynchronous communications within the applications.
-If you notice, this *asynchronous choreography* has a much simpler code in comparison to the implementation that we had seen above.
+Note that this *asynchronous choreography* has a much simpler code in comparison to the implementation that we had seen above.

-### Deployment of Overall Microservice Orchestration
+### Deploying the Message-driven System

-Now once we have implemented all the services, we will try to achieve containerization of the services through *docker* and manage dependencies between them using *Docker Compose*.
+Now that we have implemented all the services, we will try to achieve containerization of the services through *Docker* and manage dependencies between them using *Docker Compose*.
 We can define a `Dockerfile` for each microservice and build our jars for them and bundle it in the image.
 A simple `Dockerfile` would look something like this:

 ```dockerfile
 FROM openjdk:8-jdk-alpine